DrAlbertCruz/Basic-TCP-IP/README.md

 Play around with these programs sending various strings back and forth.
 To close a connection, type just a period by itself in vcsend.
 This will close both programs.

+### Question 1

+> Is this a full duplex, half duplex or simplex communication?
+Explain.

 Rerun vcrec using the option to set the buffer size (e.g. "./vcrec 5 &").
 Use large and then small values for the buffer size.
 Notice what happens when you use small values for the buffer size.

+### Question 2

+> Explain what is happening when the message is greater than the buffer size.

+## Part 2 - Half Duplex Communication

+Modify the code to allow a simple two-way communication by having the following interaction between the two programs:

+1. vcsend asks the user for a string and sends it to vcrec
+1. vcrec echos the received string on screen
+1. vcrec asks the user for a string and sends it to vcsend
+1. vcsend echos the received string on screen
+1. Repeat steps 1-4 until the user enters a period by itself in either vcsend (step 1) or vcrec (step 3).
+When the user enters a period, close the connection and exit both vcrec and vcsend.